Skip to main content

 Eight days is actually the sweet spot for this combo!
 You'll have plenty of time to experience the ice cave adventure without rushing, plus explore the south coast's greatest hits – Seljalandsfoss and Skógafoss waterfalls, Reynisfjara black sand beach, and Jökulsárlón glacier lagoon.
 The beauty of self-drive is you can linger at spots that wow you and breeze through areas that don't grab you as much.
 Most people find 8 days gives them that perfect balance of adventure and relaxation, with enough time for spontaneous stops and cozy evenings in charming Icelandic accommodations.

-The ice cave gear is provided (helmet, crampons, flashlight), but you'll want to dress smart for the experience.
+The ice cave gear is provided (helmet, crampons, and safety gear), but you'll want to dress smart for the experience.
 Think layers – thermal underwear, warm mid-layer, and a waterproof outer shell.
 Waterproof gloves are crucial since you'll be touching ice walls for photos.
 Wear sturdy hiking boots (the crampons fit over them) and warm wool socks.
 Don't forget a buff or warm hat that fits under the helmet, and maybe hand warmers for extra toastiness.
 Your phone battery drains fast in cold, so bring a portable charger.
 The ice cave stays around 0°C (32°F) year-round, so you won't be freezing, but you'll definitely want to stay warm and dry.

-It’s best to book your trip at least a few weeks before you travel.
-This gives us enough time to organize your preferred accommodation and itinerary.
-For this reason, we’re unable to accept bookings with less than 1 week’s notice.
+Booking at least a few weeks before your travel date gives us enough time to confirm your preferred accommodation and finalize your itinerary.
+We are unable to accept bookings with less than one week’s notice.

-You have to be at least 20 years old to rent a car in Iceland, or 23 years old for larger vehicles like jeeps and vans.
-You’ll need to have held a valid driver’s license for at least 1 year and present a credit card when you collect your car.
+Most international driving licenses are accepted in Iceland.
+You need to be at least 20 years old to rent a standard car, or 23 years old for larger vehicles like 4x4s and vans, and you must have held a valid license for at least one year.
+You will also need to present a credit card in the main renter’s name when collecting your vehicle.

 Although Iceland’s weather can sometimes get in the way, it’s perfectly possible to have a safe self-drive trip in winter.
 The main roads are cleared regularly and there is good 4G coverage in most of the countryside if you need it.